Kontrol Technologies (OTCMKTS:KNRLF) Stock Price Down 5.6%

 Kontrol Technologies Corp.
-(OTCMKTS:KNRLF – Get Rating) shares dropped 5.6% on Thursday .
-The stock traded as low as C$0.91 and last traded at C$0.91.
+(OTCMKTS:KNRLF – Get Rating)’s stock price dropped 5.6% during mid-day trading on Thursday .
+The company traded as low as C$0.91 and last traded at C$0.91.
 Approximately 7,034 shares changed hands during trading, a decline of 66% from the average daily volume of 20,540 shares.
 The stock had previously closed at C$0.96.

-KNRLF has been the subject of several research reports.
-Alliance Global Partners decreased their price target on shares of Kontrol Technologies from C$5.50 to C$4.50 in a research note on Wednesday, May 25th.
-Fundamental Research dropped their price target on shares of Kontrol Technologies from $4.06 to $3.74 and set a “buy” rating on the stock in a research report on Wednesday, April 6th.
+KNRLF has been the subject of a number of recent research reports.
+Fundamental Research lowered their price objective on Kontrol Technologies from $4.06 to $3.74 and set a “buy” rating for the company in a research note on Wednesday, April 6th.
+Alliance Global Partners lowered their price objective on Kontrol Technologies from C$5.50 to C$4.50 in a research note on Wednesday, May 25th.

 Kontrol Technologies Corp., through its subsidiaries, provides energy management, emission compliance, and air quality solutions and services in Canada and the United States.
 It offers turn-key solutions to building owners and asset managers in the commercial, industrial, and multi-residential sector, which include software to analyze the management of heating, cooling, and ventilation (HVAC) systems; design and engineering of improvements and/or retrofits; and ongoing mission critical services.